 The Insurance company says I have to go to “XYZ” shop for repairs but I have always had my car fixed at Ed’s.
 Do I have to go to the shop they want me too?

-Absolutely not, you have the right to choose Ed’s as your facility of choice.
-Although it may be necessary to have that facility prepare an estimate for the insurance company to process your claim, we will work off any preferred shops estimate and negotiate with the insurance company to makes sure your vehicle is repaired correctly.
+You the customer have the right to choose Ed’s as your facility of choice.
+Although it may be necessary to have that facility prepare an estimate for the insurance company to process your claim, we will work off any preferred shops estimate and negotiate with the insurance company to make sure your vehicle is repaired correctly.
 Call us and we can tell you which insurance companies require estimates by their preferred shops.

 The insurance company says Ed’s in not on their list, what does that mean?